This is a summary of Rick Catell’s talk.

-Rick is a Distinguished Engineer at Sun with years of experience behind his belt and in this talk he shares his experience.
+Rick is a Distinguished Engineer at Sun with years of experience.
+In this talk he shares his experience.
 My comments are in italic.

 What does Rick wish he learned in Engineering School